 In the days that followed, I did some searching.
 Why did SV loose?
 The best explanation I heard was from Vin Armani.
 He said it was because that the SV side announced their battle plan to everyone, while the ABC side kept quiet about what they had prepared to win the war.
 I was disappointed with the SV battle strategy, and hoped they would try again with better strategy to win the next battle for bitcoin cash, but that did not happen.
 SV miners just kept burning hash power.
 Instead, they announced that they were splitting and moving on.
 I felt let down by the SV side that they would be content to split rather than try again for the ticker next time.

 Feeling a deep sence of loss, I wandered around around aimlessly in the cryptospace checking out different project like litecoin, cryptokitties, monero, dash and so on.
-I still had bitcoin meetups I was running, and I still had the bitcoin cast YouTube series I was doing, so I had to come with the best course of action of what to do in my position: continue to use bitcoin cash as a tool to promote crypto adoption (since you can spend it lots of places), but continue to hold my SV coins as an investment.
+I still had bitcoin meetups I was running, and I still had the bitcoin cast YouTube series I was doing, so I had to come with the best course of action of what to do in my position: continue to use bitcoin cash as a tool to promote crypto adoption (since you can spend it lots of places), but continue to hold my SV coins as an investment (only have a couple dollars worth today).
 I told this to Kurt Wuckert, and he thought this was a good idea.
 Meanwhile, I kept interviewing BCH supports on my show and doing the BCH meetups.
 Few people knew that I was a closet SV supporter.
 I tried to find someone else from SV to come on the show to talk about how they were dealing with the difficulty of increasing adoption while starting from ground 0, but I could find anyone.
 It just wasn't happening.
 The more I thought about it, the more I started liking Bitcoin Cash: its developments and community.

 After going through the 5 stages of grief, I can finally say that Bitcoin Cash is the most legitimate contender for the bitcoin spot, and it is the real bitcoin.
 Why?
 Because between the two bitcoins that can scale, bitcoin cash has the most PoW by far, and is aiming to be p2p cash for the world.
 The network effect is hard to deny.
 I have a deep sence of urgency for p2p cash take over the world.
 Starting over from bitcoin core was enough of a setback.
 I cannot afford to start over from another split.
 Economic freedom for the world cannot come soon enough.